 Garages, Carports - require a permit

-Sheds, Storage Buildings - Larger than 200 square feet require a permit.
+Sheds, Storage Buildings - For Residential projects larger than 200 square feet require a permit.
+Commerical projects larger than 120 sqft require permits.
 Note that approval from City or County Zoning may be required regardless of the size.
 Check with the appropriate zoning department

 Roofing, Re-Roofing - A building permit is required